sordina/sordina.github.io/_drafts/promises-architecture.markdown

 * Associate previously disassociated accounts and identities
 * Promote non-verifying services to verifying services through a service trust network
 * Make a promise to someone who does not yet have a promises account

+## Hosting / Deployment

+## Roadmap

+Provide a set of check-points in terms of functionality.

+### Checkpoint 1 - Hello World

+Spin up snap with stack, run hello world web-application.

+### Checkpoint 2 - Fake Slack-Slash API

+Re-code the hello-world web-app to provide a /command API that can be used by simple Slack /promise commands, such as "make" and "list".

+### Checkpoint 3 - AWS Elastic Beanstalk Hosting

+Configure the application with Docker to allow simple hosting on AWS Elastic Beanstalk.
+Perform a proof-of-concept deployment and Configure Slack to use the hosted endpoint.

+Test that a user-interaction through slack behaves as expected.
+Once this has been tested the hosted application can be decomissioned until further development has been completed.

+### Checkpoint 4 - Backend Service

+### Checkpoint 5 - Database

+### Checkpoint 6 - Identity

+### Checkpoint 7 - AWS Hosting Version 2